ASOS (retailer)

-ASOS plc (/ˈeɪsɒs/ AY-soss) is a British online fashion and cosmetic retailer.
+ASOS plc (/ˈeɪsɒs/ AY-soss) is a British online fast-fashion and cosmetic retailer.
 The company was founded in 2000 in London, primarily aimed at young adults.
 The website sells over 850 brands as well as its own range of clothing and accessories, and ships to all 196 countries from fulfilment centres in the United Kingdom, the United States, and Europe.

 ASOS originally stood for AsSeenOnScreen with the tagline "Buy what you see on film and TV" because it exclusively sold imitations of clothing from those mediums (for example, Brad Pitt's red leather jacket from the 1999 film Fight Club).

-ASOS' headquarters are in Camden Town, at Greater London House, with additional offices in Berlin and Birmingham.
+ASOS's headquarters are in Camden Town, at Greater London House, with additional offices in Berlin and Birmingham.
 As of 2013, their main fulfilment centre is in Barnsley, South Yorkshire, where they employ 3,500 workers.
 The customer care department is based in Leavesden.
-The Danish company Bestseller A/S, owned by the business magnate Anders Holch Povlsen, is ASOS' largest stakeholder, with a 26% share.
+The Danish company Bestseller A/S, owned by the business magnate Anders Holch Povlsen, is ASOS's largest stakeholder, with a 26% share.

-The company is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.
+The company is listed on the London Stock Exchange.

 History

-2000–2004: Founding and listing
+2000–2004

 ASOS was established on 3 June 2000, by Nick Robertson, Andrew Regan, Quentin Griffiths, and Deborah Thorpe.
 In 2001, ASOS was admitted to the Alternative Investment Market (AIM) on the London Stock Exchange.
 In 2003, ASOS shareholders agreed to change the names of AsSeenOnScreen Holdings PLC and AsSeenOnScreen Limited to ASOS plc and ASOS.com Limited.
 In 2004, the company reported a maiden profit, with sales almost doubling in its first half.
 In 2004, ASOS introduced their own label for women's clothing.

-2005–2012: Development
+2005–2012

 In 2005, the Buncefield Fuel Depot explosion led to the closure of the business for six weeks and £5m of stock was lost.
 In 2008, ASOS debuted kidswear on its site, however the branded market subsequently suffered declines at the expense of fast-growing own-label kidswear offers.
 In 2010, ASOS announced it would no longer offer kidswear, to concentrate on its core young adult fashion market.

 In the final quarter of 2010, ASOS launched three international online shops in Germany, France and the US.
 In November 2010, ASOS launched its marketplace platform for boutiques, vintage collectors, individuals and designers to trade from virtual market stalls to customers globally.

 In September 2011, ASOS launched three more sites in Australia, Italy and Spain.
 In 2012, ASOS opened its first international office in Sydney, Australia, followed by an office in New York.
 Later on, the company launched its first drama-game show series, called #DIGIDATING, starring AJ Odudu.
 It was billed as an Internet dating show with backstage drama.